-IMPROVING OPPORTUNITIES FOR CHILDREN THROUGH ACCESS TO EDUCATION
+IMPROVING CHILDREN’S FUTURES THROUGH ACCESS TO QUALITY EDUCATION

 Over 91% of students completing Kindergarten enroll in Primary School